techlab/create-jquery-plugin/README.md

 **create-jquery-plugin** is a CLI tool for creating a ready-to-start jQuery plugin development environment with modern configurations.
-It will create a development environment with a pre-configured build system.
-So you can get started immediately with your plugin development.
+It will create a development environment with a pre-configured build system and you can get started immediately with your plugin development.
 Also, it is easily customizable that allows you to add or remove any tools or setup.
 The development setup will include the boilerplate project for the jQuery plugin development, pre-configured gulp tasks for JavaScript transpile, CSS/SCSS building, test/lint scripts, hot loading, example page, readme, etc.